Fast sync Bitcoin for BTCPay Server

 - A keybase account (opens new window) linked to your social media accounts.

-- Follow the steps described in the Don't trust, verify! section each snapshots you want to sign.
+- Follow the steps described in the Don't trust, verify! section for each snapshot you want to sign.

 - Run the following command line